kubernetes-sigs/bom/docs/content/en/Tutorials/creating_bill_of_materials.md

+---
+title: "Creating Bill of Materials"
+linkTitle: "Creating Bill of Materials"
+tags: ["tutorial"]
+date: 2022-06-27
-# Generating a Bill of Materials for Your Project
+description: Generating a Bill of Materials for Your Project

+---

  <!-- toc -->
 - [Introduction](#introduction)